 The Hawaiians greeted Cook and his men by hurling rocks; they then stole a small cutter vessel from the Discovery.
 Negotiations with King Kalaniopuu for the return of the cutter collapsed after a lesser Hawaiian chief was shot to death and a mob of Hawaiians descended on Cook’s party.

-The captain and his men fired on the angry Hawaiians, but they were soon overwhelmed, and only a few managed to escape to the safety of the Resolution.
+The captain and his men fired on the Hawaiians, but they were soon overwhelmed, and only a few managed to escape to the safety of the Resolution.
 Captain Cook himself was killed by the mob.
 A few days later, the Englishmen retaliated by firing their cannons and muskets at the shore, killing some 30 Hawaiians.
 The Resolution and Discovery eventually returned to England.